rpsjr/maintainer-tools/Migration-to-version-15.0.md

 * Bump module version to `15.0.1.0.0`.
 * Remove any possible migration script from previous version.
 * Squash administrative commits (if any) with the previous commit for reducing commit noise.
 They are named as "[UPD] README.rst", "[UPD] Update $MODULE.pot", "Update translation files" and similar names, and comes from *OCA-git-bot*, *oca-travis* or *oca-transbot*. **IMPORTANT**: Don't squash legit translation commits, authored by their translators, with the message "Translated using Weblate (...)".
-* `t-raw` QWeb directives are replaced by `t-out` ones, with the optional Python tool `markupsafe.Markup` for escaping HTML content in server side.
+* `t-raw` QWeb directives are replaced by `t-out`/`t-esc` ones, with the optional Python tool `markupsafe.Markup` for escaping HTML content in server side.
 HTML fields apply directly the markup when used on QWeb.
-See https://github.com/odoo/odoo/commit/01875541b1a8131cb for more details.
+See https://github.com/odoo/odoo/commit/01875541b1a8131cb, https://github.com/odoo/odoo/pull/70004 and https://github.com/odoo/odoo/pull/70004 for more details.
 * The access to ir.model* objects has been removed, so you need to use `sudo`, or use the existing methods for getting usual data.
 See https://github.com/odoo/odoo/pull/69120 for more info.
 * Jinja syntax in mail templates has been replaced by 2 languages:
   * *Qweb* for the body of the mail template.